San Jon, New Mexico

 San Jon (/ˌsæn ˈhoʊn/) is a village in Quay County, New Mexico, United States.
-The population was 216 at the 2010 census.
+The population was 195 at the 2020 census.

 History

 The village was founded in 1902 and grew after the arrival of the railroad in 1904.
 It was once an important local commercial center and stop on U.S. Route 66 and home to numerous tourist-oriented businesses, such as gasoline service stations, cafes and motels.
 However, when Interstate 40 bypassed the village in 1981, the local economy went into a decline, leading most of those businesses to shut down.
 Today, only one motel is still in operation and all of the gas stations and dining establishments are centered around the I-40 interchange on the north side of town.
-Some former establishments were The Old Route 66 Truck and Auto Parts garage, Smith's Café, the Circle M Motel.
+Former establishments include The Old Route 66 Truck and Auto Parts garage, Smith's Café, and the Circle M Motel.